matjaz99/alertmonitor/README.md

 Template syntax in labels to be replaced: `${GRAFANA_HOSTNAME}`.

-Alertmonitor will replace all occurrences of templates with corresponding environment variables.
+Alertmonitor will automatically replace all occurrences of templates with corresponding environment variables.

 Example when comes this handy: you may link an alert with Grafana dashboard by using `url` label: `http://${GRAFANA_HOSTNAME}/dashboard`.
 Alertmonitor will search environment variables for suitable substitution and if it finds one, it will produce label: